• Product Introduction

 4. Build project.

-After build complete, return to console view to check the build link, or go to Actions > All workflows > Build and Deploy in the current repository to view the Deploy to EdgeOne Pages node.
+After the build is complete, return to the console to view the build link, or navigate to Actions > All workflows > Build and Deploy in the current repository to view the Deploy to EdgeOne Makers node.

 workflow_deploy_pagas